-There’s a lot of administration to work through when someone dies, including registering the death, informing banks, and claiming life insurance after death.
+When someone dies, it can be emotional and stressful to sort through the paperwork.
+There’s a lot to remember including registering the death, informing banks and claiming life insurance after death.

 How do I claim on someone’s life insurance?